THE COMMITTEE; GENERAL

 A.The pond should be defined as a water hazard with yellow stakes or a yellow line and there should be a Local Rule to the effect that the hazard is a lateral water hazard in play from the forward tee.

-A given part of a body of water must not be defined as both a water hazard and a lateral water hazard in play of a particular hole, except in the circumstances described in Decision 33-2a/6.
+A body of water (or a specific part of it) must not be defined as both a water hazard and a lateral water hazard in play of a particular hole, except in the circumstances described in Decision 33-2a/6.

-A given part of a body of water may be defined as a water hazard in play of one hole and a lateral water hazard in play of another hole.
+A body of water (or a specific part of it) may be defined as a water hazard in play of one hole and a lateral water hazard in play of another hole.

-A given part of a body of water may be defined as a water hazard and another part of the same body of water as a lateral water hazard.
+A part of a body of water may be defined as a water hazard and another part of the same body of water as a lateral water hazard.
+(Revised)

 There is no authority in the Rules for a Committee to treat the ocean and adjoining beach and rocks as through the green.